samzong/samzong/STARS.md

 ## Go

+*   [stakater/Reloader](https://github.com/stakater/Reloader) - A Kubernetes controller to watch changes in ConfigMap and Secrets and do rolling upgrades on Pods with their associated Deployment, StatefulSet, DaemonSet and DeploymentConfig – \[✩Star] if you're using it!
 *   [kubeflow/arena](https://github.com/kubeflow/arena) - A CLI for Kubeflow.
 *   [Wsine/feishu2md](https://github.com/Wsine/feishu2md) - 一键命令下载飞书文档为 Markdown
 *   [containerd/nerdctl](https://github.com/containerd/nerdctl) - contaiNERD CTL - Docker-compatible CLI for containerd, with support for Compose, Rootless, eStargz, OCIcrypt, IPFS, ...